HassiumTeam/Betterium/README.md

 # Betterium
 Betterium is an interpreter + runtime for the Hassium programming language.
-It's written in very object oriented C# and is very optimized.
+It's written in C# and is very well optimized.

 ## Hassium
 Hassium is a programming language written in C# for the heck of it.